Ablatif6c/HypBO/README.md

 ## Getting Started

 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.

-This repository has been anonymized and is hosted on [Anonymous Github](https://anonymous.4open.science/r/HypBO/) to not break the double-blind review.
-Although on that website, you can download one file at a time, there is no functionality to download the full repository at once.
-However, they are some Github projects which allow to download entire Anonymous Github repositories at once such as [clone-anonymous-github](https://github.com/fedebotu/clone-anonymous-github).

 ### Prerequisites